Kyoto is Japan’s beating historical, cultural and spiritual heart.

 Visit in April and May for temperate weather and to welcome the cherry blossom, one of Japan’s most famous sights.

 If you decide to visit Kyoto in May, try to coincide your visit with the Aoi Matsuri Festival.
-Also known as the Hollyhock Festival, this takes place each year on 15th May and is one of Kyoto’s biggest and most important events.
+Also known as the Hollyhock Festival, this takes place each year on the 15th of May and is one of Kyoto’s biggest and most important events.

 My first visit to Kyoto took place in May and, purely by chance, I arrived on the day of this festival.
 It was quite a sight.
 A procession of two oxcarts, four cows, 36 horses, and 600 people dressed in the traditional costumes of Heian nobles paraded behind the Imperial Messenger from the Imperial Palace to the Kamo shrines.